AIandSocialGoodLab/PAWS/UI/readme.md

 ## Qgis Integration
-- Files in QgisIntegration  Wrapper for the standalone Qgis scripts.
+- Files in QgisIntegration  wrapper for the standalone Qgis scripts.

 ## Coords Conversion
-- convert_coords.py  used to convert shp/TIF files WGS84 CRS.
+- convert_coords.py  used to convert shp/TIF files to WGS84 CRS.